mmitch/cobol-build/README.md

 run into an error or want to see what is really going on, run `make` with the parameter `V=1`, eg. `make build V=1`.

+Run `make autotest` to enable continuous testing: If any file in your source projects changes, `make test` will be run automatically.
+This needs `inotifywait` from the /inotify tools/.

 how to update
 -------------